Independence of the CTIVD

-The independence of the CTIVD also finds expression in its appointment procedure.
-When there is a vacancy, the first selection of candidates is made by the vice-president of the Council of State, the president of the Supreme Court and the National Ombudsman.
-Together, they prepare a list of recommendations and send it to the Second Chamber of Parliament.
-The Parliamentary Standing Committee on the Interior and Kingdom Relations interviews the candidates and selects three persons.
-The matter is put to the vote in the Second Chamber, which then sends the list of three persons, in precedence of its preference, to the ministers of General Affairs, Defence and the Interior and Kingdom Relations.
-These ministers must select one candidate from the list.
-The King appoints the selected candidate as a member of the CTIVD for a period of six years.
+The CTIVD’s independence is also apparent from the procedure for appointing members of the Oversight and Complaints Handling Departments.
+When there is a vacancy, the vice-president of the Council of State, the president of the Supreme Court and the National Ombudsman make a first selection of candidates.
+They draw up a shortlist and send this to the House of Representatives.
+The Standing Committee for Internal Affairs of the House of Representatives then interviews the candidates and chooses three individuals.
+Subsequently, the House of Representatives takes a vote and sends the list of three candidates in order of preference to the Minister of General Affairs, the Minister of Defence and the Minister of Internal Affairs and Kingdom Relations.
+These Ministers must choose a candidate from the list.
+Finally, the King appoints the chosen candidate as a member of the CTIVD for a period of six years.